Leadership Awards

 • Collaboration and Engagement: The award seeks organizations that actively collaborate with other groups and engage with the University or community in meaningful ways.

-• Commitment to Inclusivity: Consideration will be given to organizations that actively promote inclusion and diversity, and create a sense of belonging within their members and interactions on campus.
+• Commitment to Inclusivity and Belonging: Consideration will be given to organizations that actively promote an inclusive and welcoming environment at UMD, ensuring that their members and all students feel a sense of belonging.

 • Nominators may be any current UMD student, faculty, or staff.